telerik/kendo-intl/docs/date-formatting/api.md

 #### format.hour12 `Boolean`

-Specifies if a 12-hour time set should be used for the formatting.
+Specifies if a 12-hour time set will be used for the formatting.

 #### format.minute `String`

-Specifies how the minutes should be formatted.
+Specifies how the minutes will be formatted.

 The supported values are:
 * `"numeric"`